Canadian Climate Fund for the Private Sector in Asia II

 What is the fund?

 The fund has been designed to provide concessional financing in the form of senior loans, subordinated loans and risk participations.
 Fund resources will not be invested as equity or any instruments convertible into equity.
-Similar to the first fund, CFPS II has provision for unhedged local currency financing in some markets subject to an overall ceiling.
+Similar to the first fund, this fund has provision for unhedged local currency financing in some markets subject to an overall ceiling.

 The fund was established as a trust fund, and will provide cofinancing alongside ADB’s ordinary capital resources for nonsovereign projects.
 Fund resources will not be used to finance stand-alone transactions, meaning ADB participation will be necessary in all transactions.
 ADB is responsible for the administration and management of the fund, including the selection and approval of projects.
 ADB, acting as trustee of the fund will be responsible for the origination, processing, approval and monitoring of transactions in accordance with the fund arrangement.
 ADB will be the lender of record, or guarantor of record, as applicable, for transactions supported by the fund.